-For people living in Brussels the same rules as in 2015 apply for mortgages contracted before 2016 (the amounts were not indexed).
-As of January 1st 2016, however, the 'Woonbonus' will be abolished and replaced by a decrease in the registration fees for newly built or purchased houses.
+For people living in Brussels the same rules as in 2015 apply for mortgages contracted before 2016.
+As of January 1st 2017, however, the housing bonus has been abolished and replaced by a decrease in the registration fees for newly built or purchased houses.
 Due to a lack of data, this decrease cannot be simulated in EUROMOD.